How to Apply for a Credit Card and Tips to Help You Get Approved

 - Foreign transaction fees – particularly relevant if you do a lot of travel or online shopping in foreign currencies

-- Elite status – a second tier of benefits offered by some card issuers reserved for their longest running credit card customers and those with the perfect credit and the highest income
+- Elite status – a second tier of benefits offered by some card issuers reserved for their longest-running credit card customers and those with the perfect credit and the highest income

 A credit builder is a term for someone who is attempting to build or rebuild their credit.
 If you’re new to owning a credit card, have recently immigrated to Canada, have a poor credit score or you’ve experienced a bankruptcy, you are a credit builder.

-Credit history (the record of your use of debt) is extremely important and affects everyone who wants to apply for a credit card, loan or mortgage.
+Credit history (the record of your use of debt) is extremely important and affects everyone who wants to apply for a credit card, loan, or mortgage.
 If you have no credit, you are essentially a financial non-starter in Canada.
-But fortunately the basics of credit are easy to learn and building credit is always possible, even if you’re starting over.
+But fortunately, the basics of credit are easy to learn and building credit is always possible, even if you’re starting over.

 Those new to Canadian credit—like students and immigrants—can apply for credit cards specifically designated for their needs and circumstances.
 And anyone with no or low credit can apply for a secured credit card.

-A secured credit card is slightly different than a ‘regular’ card, in that it requires a deposit which then becomes the card’s credit limit.
+A secured credit card is slightly different from a ‘regular’ card, in that it requires a deposit which then becomes the card’s credit limit.
 A secured cardholder’s progress in paying back their card charges is reported frequently to the credit bureaus, which in turn improves the cardholder’s credit score.
 Other important card features for credit builders are: